pkumaschow/vault/README.md

-Running a local dockerised vault server.
+Run a local dockerised vault server.

+Secrets are persisted to the file system.

 Once this is running you need to run this: